 Payment can be made via internet or phone banking using the details on your assessment notice.

 Payment can be made by cash, credit card, cheque or EFTPOS using the details on your assessment notice.

 What if you can’t pay?

-If you’re finding it difficult to make your rates payments, contact us and we can help you make alternative payment arrangements.
+If you are finding it difficult to pay your rates, contact us and we can help you make alternative payment arrangements.

 If you receive a Commonwealth Government or Department of Veterans' Affairs pension and are entitled to a Pensioner Concession Card or a War Veteran's pension, you may be eligible for the pensioner rates rebate.
 This provides a 50 per cent rebate on your rates, up to a cap of $700.